rfielding/rfielding.github.com/README.md

 guitarjs
 ========

-Microtonal Guitar fretboard rendering, and Quartertone Theory
+Microtonal Guitar fretboard rendering, and Quartertone Theory, and braille